General Election 2025

 Other attendees: Commander of British Forces South Atlantic Islands (BFSAI) and the Attorney General.

-Chair: The Speaker of the House, chosen by the Assembly after each election
+Meetings are usually held monthly, on the last Thursday of each month and are chaired by The Speaker of the House, chosen by the Assembly after each election.

 The Executive